SPolton/fb-marketplace-scraper/README.md

     streamlit run gui.py
     ```

+- **app.py Args**:

+  The following options can be used to pass command line arguments:
+	-v 	--verbose  Set the log level of terminal messages.

+		Available values are DEBUG, INFO, WARNING, ERROR, and CRITICAL (case insensitive).
+Defaults to INFO.
+    If set to DEBUG, the Playwright browser window will be visible when parsing.

 ### Notifications

 Open-source ntfy: recieve push notifications on your phone or desktop via scripts from any computer